openstack/trove/CONTRIBUTING.rst

 notes.
 The failure to add a release note for a user visible change should be identified in review, and corrected.

-If a Launchpad bug is being fixed, the release note should list the bug number.
+If a Storyboard bug is being fixed, the release note should list the story and task number.

 For help using reno, the release notes tool, see: